Ksagit/RickAndMortyLister/README.md

 Please note: the Pull Request should be created in your own repository, not in the original boilerplate repository.

 ## Task
-w
-2. **Character Details Screen**

-   - Implement a screen that shows detailed information about a selected character.

 4. **Favorites**

-   - Implement a feature to add characters to a "Favorites" list. + character like button on the component
+   - Implement a feature to add characters to a "Favorites" list. + character like button on the component + tabs opacity fade + cleanup colors

 ## Figma